ambsenyestudi/EasyLanguageLearningKata/README.md

 ## Multiple choice

-> As a user of EEL I want my knowledge tested though a writing multiple choice exercise.
+> As a student of ELL I want my knowledge tested though a writing multiple choice exercise.

 Acceptance criteria:
 *	A single language term should be shown either from mother language or learning language, play the role of a question.